danpla/fontlink/README.md

 FontLink is a small GTK+ utility to install fonts temporarily on Unix-like systems.

-It allows you to quickly install certain fonts only when you really need them without copying files or creating symlinks by hand.
+It allows you to quickly install fonts only when you really need them, without copying files or creating symlinks by hand.

 FontLink has a very simple interface with which you can group fonts into sets (for example, one set per project) and quickly enable or disable certain fonts